Jerusalem Artichokes | History

 Jerusalem Artichokes enjoyed widespread popularity as they spread across the continent and were a major source of nourishment.
 Unfortunately, a hot new tuber from Peru was about to make an appearance that would put JA's on the back burner: the potato.
 Today, the potato ranks as the worlds 4th most important food crop, after corn, rice and wheat, while Jerusalem Artichokes are seen as an obscure artisinal crop.
 But when there are potato shortages (such as there was in WWII) or crop failures, guess who comes to the rescue?
 Good ol' Jerusalem Artichoke.

 In recent years, Jerusalem Artichokes have had somewhat of a renaissance, particularly as the incidence of obesity and diabetes has surged.
-Jerusalem Artichokes primarily store their carbohydrates as Inulin, which a great food choice for diabetics since it levels out blood sugar spikes (humans actually can't digest Inulin, but the bacteria in your gut thrive on it).
+Jerusalem Artichokes primarily store their carbohydrates as Inulin, which is a great food choice for diabetics since it levels out blood sugar spikes (humans actually can't digest Inulin, but the bacteria in your gut thrive on it).

 Researchers are also looking at putting Jerusalem Artichokes to work producing ethanol.
 It turns out that if done properly (harvesting both the tubers and the stalks), JA's can produce more alcohol per acre than any other crop, including corn.
 Impressive!